 About Me

-I am a musicologist and permanent Lecturer in the Music Department and Chair of the Thomas Hunter Honors Program at Hunter College of CUNY, where I teach core major courses and those of my own design such as Reframing Opera: Gender, Race, Class; Musical Quotation and Allusion; and Women and Power in Mozart’s Operas.
+I am a musicologist, Chair of the Thomas Hunter Honors Program and Lecturer in the Music Department at Hunter College of CUNY, where I teach core major undergraduate and graduate courses and those of my own design such as Rethinking Opera: Gender, Race, Class; Musical Quotation and Allusion; and Women and Power in Mozart’s Operas.
 On the latter, my ASECS presentation, “Fallacies of Context and Change,” was described as “a brilliant critique of contemporary engagement with Mozart’s women” in the conference review for Eighteenth-Century Music (March 2020).

 Growing from this work is my invited chapter, “The Dialogue as Indispensable,” in The Cambridge Companion to Mozart’s The Magic Flute, edited by Jessica Waldoff, 2023.
 I have also been invited to join the Board of the Mozart Society of America and the pre-concert lecturers for Lincoln Center’s Great Performers Series.